cloudnative-pg/cloudnative-pg/docs/src/samples.md

     Remember to update `bootstrap.recovery.backup.name` with the backup name.
 : [`cluster-restore-with-tablespaces.yaml`](samples/cluster-restore-with-tablespaces.yaml)

-For a list of available options, please refer to the ["API Reference" page](cloudnative-pg.v1.md).
+For a list of available options, see the ["API Reference" page](cloudnative-pg.v1.md).